Requesting a Recommendation

 “Will you write me a recommendation?” can be an awkward question for any graduate student to ask a professor.
 However, graduate students pursuing academic or non-academic careers will need to have at least three faculty members write letters of recommendation or serve as references.
 As graduate students pursue their degrees, it is important that they make an effort to know faculty before they find themselves applying for jobs.

 How can students get to know their faculty early on?
-Attend classes, participate the discussions, and talk to professors after class or during their office hours.
+Attend classes, participate in the discussions, and talk to professors after class or during their office hours.
 Attend departmental social functions and chat over appetizers.
-If the thought of talking to your professors outside of class gives you anxiety and discouraging thoughts such as, “I don’t want to bother him or her,” “He might not remember me” or “She’s so intelligent, what do I talk about?” just remember that everyone likes to talk about themselves and faculty are no exception.
+If the thought of talking to your professors outside of class gives you anxiety and discouraging thoughts such as, “I do not want to bother him or her,” “He might not remember me” or “She is so intelligent, what do I talk about?” just remember that everyone likes to talk about themselves and faculty are no exception.
 Ask faculty about their current or future research projects to get the conversation started.
 Conferences provide another opportunity to meet faculty members.
 Instead of hanging out with your graduate school friends, reach out to a faculty member doing interesting research.
 Could this person eventually serve as an outside committee member?

 by Kerry Landers